sarahciston/codingcare/posts/0critintro.md

 #### What craft allows

 >"The materiality of yarn and AI are vastly different, despite making them work adjacent to each other.
 Adjacency may offer lessons for understanding the possibilities and limitations of AI systems, especially when the outcomes deviate from one's expectations of what the system can or will do. [...]
 Rather than aiming for generalization, adjacency is better understood as a mode of creativity for seeking unfamiliar and unexpected insights into AI systems and to enhance confidence in the maker/crafter in reformatting the AI system in ways that widen and deepen their collaborative capabilities.
 In other words, adjacent practices with AI signifies the potential to transform AI from a mere tool to a hybrid material for artificial everyday creativity practices."
 (Anuradha Reddy, Digital Creativity, 2022 "The Internet of Towels (2022) @reddyArtificialEverydayCreativity2022)
->"hybridizing or taking apart AI systems through material translations and free associations [...] these artefacts do not carry out the work of reconstructing or stitching back together what has been taken apart or hybridized by artificial everyday creativity" @reddyArtificialEverydayCreativity2022
+>"hybridizing or taking apart AI systems through material translations and free associations [...] these artefacts do not carry out the work of reconstructing or stitching back together what has been taken apart or hybridized by artificial everyday creativity" [@reddyArtificialEverydayCreativity2022]

 #### Craft means taking care and care-taking

 - Queer zine and newsletter networks
 >"lesbian-feminist information infrastructures are built and sustained through networks that facilitate collaboration and resource-sharing amid precarious conditions."
->"ways of thinking digitally about information were embedded in lesbian-feminist work with paper, in the ways lesbian feminists learned computing and imagined and built networks and databases for storing and sharing information"
->>—Cait McKinney (2020) Information Activism (Image from ONE Archives queer zine collections) @mckinneyInformationActivismQueer2020
+[@mckinneyInformationActivismQueer2020]

 - Feminist server art

 >"The point is not only to expose or reveal invisible labours of care, but also to generate care. [...]
 In the perspective proposed here, generating care means counting in participants and issues who have not managed or are not likely to succeed in articulating their concerns, or whose modes of articulation indicate a politics that is ‘imperceptible’ within prevalent ways of understanding."
->>@delabellacasaMattersCareTechnoscience2011
+>>[@delabellacasaMattersCareTechnoscience2011]

->"All kinds of infrastructures involve service, maintenance, and care labor, [...and] their study can more precisely be understood as a concern of *feminist* aesthetics in particular." —Ines Kleesattel, Situated Aesthetics for Relational Critique: On Messy Entanglements from Maintenance Art to Feminist Server Art in @sollfrankAestheticsCommons2021
+>"All kinds of infrastructures involve service, maintenance, and care labor, [...and] their study can more precisely be understood as a concern of *feminist* aesthetics in particular." —Ines Kleesattel, Situated Aesthetics for Relational Critique: On Messy Entanglements from Maintenance Art to Feminist Server Art in [@sollfrankAestheticsCommons2021]

-Sustaining feminst servers takes "years of intense collective learning" (Kleesattel @sollfrankAestheticsCommons2021).
+Sustaining feminst servers takes "years of intense collective learning" (Kleesattel [@sollfrankAestheticsCommons2021]).
 "Tensions, ambivalences and immanent differences are uncomfortable and messy—and precisely therefore crucial for [...]
 Feminist Server Art," says Kleesattel.
 It holds "interrelated dimensions of actual hardware and software, common infrastructures, limited resources, care- and service labors, more-than-human poetics and speculative fabulations."

 ### Re-mixed material metaphors

 >"Careful slugs, crying sabotage"
+>""CS (Careful Slugs) can be a form of failure less closely tied to action."
+>""[to create] speculative fictions for CS––Careful Slugs stories that reconfigure relations and introduce scandals and chances into Computer Science, Design, and STS processes that might lead to other sorts of project plans, research questions, and technical inquiries."
 >"the use of metaphors in breaching that break through gaps in walls, barriers, and surfaces of the structurally violent world that we are in.
 Rather than only noticing the practices of technoscience and remaking it for better worlds, we call for queer playfulness and promiscuous metaphorical practice."
->>—Ren Loren Britton and Helen V. Pritchard, 2022
+>>—Ren Loren Britton and Helen V. Pritchard, 2022 @brittonCarefulSlugsCaring2022a

 #### Reinforcement Learning with Human Feedback